 - Etsy – Awesome marketplace for creatives.
 In addition to the arts and crafts Etsy offers, it’s also a great place to find graphics, themes, and connect with graphic designers for custom work like logos and media kits.

-- Conferences – I can’t say enough how inspirational going to the Haven Conference was for me in 2015.
+- Conferences – I can’t say enough how inspirational going to the Haven Conference was for me.
+I went in 2015 and 2016.
 The connections I made there, both with other bloggers as well as brands, were so real and encouraging and I plan to go every year that I can.
 You can read more about all that HERE.
 Others I’d like to go to someday are Snap and Alt Summit.

 - FB tribes – The absolute best thing I’ve found in my blogging journey are Facebook tribes with fellow bloggers.
 It makes such a difference to have people you can ask questions to about blogging and people to promote each other’s posts and accomplishments with.
 Many of these blog friendships have become very close, true friendships that I cherish.
 Seek out similar bloggers who you follow and inquire about FB groups you can join, or see if they’d like to start one with you.
 Slack is also a great way to chat with bloggers you’re friends with.